misja-alma/dartboard/README.md

   Problem 2: cant mix io and html.
   Only solution seems to be some command line stuff, or maybe a Eclipse plugin.
   Or: have one testsuite which imports all tests (with .. as ..) and calls their main functions.
-- Instead of the drop down with modes, add buttons 'new game' and 'edit'.
+- Instead of the drop down with modes, add buttons 'new game' and 'edit';
+  Dont add them as part of the board, but add them as anchors with (svg) images.